YingChen7/HQA_Cerebrovasculature/1_preprocessing/README.md

     │   ├──Subject0002-MRA.nii
     ├── ...
     ```
     A subset consisting of 2 paired T1-MRA volumes was provided in the [imgs folder](./imgs/) as examples to show the whole procedure.
 Notably, before running this pipeline, image files with .nii.gz format should be converted to .nii format first.
-2. Add [utils folder](../utils/)  and [spmutils folder](../spmutils/) to the default search path of Matlab.

 2. Run main_T1_preprocessing.m:
 	To extract masks for grey matter, white matter, and cerebral spinal fluid, which help create deformation fields between individual and MNI space in [Step 3](../3_feature_extraction/README.md).